-This is the lab homepage of Prof. Dr. Torsten Scheyer, researcher and lecturer in the working group « Evolutionary Morphology and Palaeobiology of Vertebrates » at the Palaeontological Institute and Museum, University of Zurich.
+This is the lab homepage of Prof. Dr. Torsten Scheyer, adjunct professor and researcher in the working group « Evolutionary Morphology and Palaeobiology of Vertebrates » at the Department of Paleontology, University of Zurich.

 For the second/main PI of the working group, please visit the website of Prof. Dr. Marcelo Sánchez here: https://www.msanchezlab.net/

 Our research covers topics in paleobiology, systematics, evolutionary morphology, and comparative developmental biology.
 We aim at reconstructing the evolution of complex morphological structures.
 We are mostly interested in organismal evolutionary change at the phenotypic level, but sometimes also become involved in genetic studies, as when we study molecular markers of early bone development.
 Most of our work deals with diverse mammalian and archosaurian groups, although occasionally we were involved in studying other animals (for example, when we found interesting fossils in the field).